 You should write at least 250 words.

-Healthy people build the healthy society, one should take care of one’s health but the people below poverty line could not certainly afford the expenses of medical checkups.
-Hence, in this case, the free health care could be very much helpful.
+Healthy people build a healthy society and this is why it is a fundamental right for people.
+One should take care of one’s health but the people live below the poverty line cannot afford the expenses of medical checkups and to them, health care support must be provided by the state.
 However, there are certain drawbacks in providing free medical care.

-However, some other people may consider these free health camps to be disadvantageous.
-They consider it as a moot issue.
-It is certainly possible that, the concerned corrupt authorities could make use of the funds allotted for the medical checkups by the governments in a wrong way.
+However, some people may consider these free health camps to be disadvantageous.
+It is certainly possible that the concerned corrupt authorities could misuse the funds allocated for free health service and offer poor medical treatment.
 As a result, the financial burden on a country rises.
-Moreover, few people may get habituated to visit hospital for simple silly reasons and at times, one may overuse the free medicines available and get resist to that medicine which is very drastic.
-Eventually, the provided free health care could prove to be harmful.
+Moreover, some people may get habituated to visit a hospital for simple silly reasons and at times, one may overuse the free medicines available and get resist to that medicine which is very drastic.

 [ Written by - Vinutna Rahul ]